puzpuzpuz/cls-rtracer/README.md

 Note for TypeScript users: typings are included.

+## How to use it - Step 2 (Common instructions)

+Use the middleware (or plugin) provided by the library before the first middleware that needs to have access to request ids.
+Note that some middlewares, e.g. express-session, body-parser, or express-jwt, may cause CLS context (i.e. Async Hooks execution path) to get lost.
+To avoid such issues, you should use any third party middleware that does not need access to request ids *before* you use this middleware.
+See issue #20 as an example.

 ## How to use it - Step 2 (Express users)

-Use the middleware provided by the library before the first middleware that needs to have access to request ids.
-Note that some middlewares, e.g. body-parser or express-jwt, may cause CLS context to get lost.
-To avoid such issues, you should use any third party middleware that does not need access to request ids *before* you use this middleware.
+Use the middleware provided by the library:

 ```javascript
 const express = require('express')